ahmadrezafarvardin/ML-project/README.md

 Absolutely!
-Here’s a **README.md** template for your character localization project, tailored to your workflow and competition requirements:
+Here’s a **README.md** template for your character models project, tailored to your workflow and competition requirements:

 ---

-# Character Localization
+# Character models

-This project implements a deep learning pipeline for **character localization** in handwritten math images.
+This project implements a deep learning pipeline for **character models** in handwritten math images.
 The goal is to detect and localize all character bounding boxes in each image, as required for the competition.

 ---